alanning/MongoWSAT/README.md

 4. Enable usage of Hashed passwords.
 MyWSAT assumes password retrieval is enabled which is not possible with hashed passwords.

-5. Convert from using Profile Provider to using serialized class
+5. Convert from using Profile Provider to using serialized class (WebProfile)

 6. Convert from using Membership.xsd table adapter to using Membership provider